agsh/onvif/README.md

 # API

 ## Discovery
-Since 0.2.7 library supports WS-Discovery of NVT devices.
+Since 0.2.7 version library supports WS-Discovery of NVT devices.
 Currently it uses only `Probe` SOAP method that just works well.
 You can found devices in your subnetwork using `probe` method of the Discovery singleton.
 Discovery is a EventEmitter inheritor, so you can wait until discovery timeout, or subscribe on `device` event.
 Here some examples: